afni/afni/doc/SphinxDocs/FATCAT/DealingWithGrads.rst

 the *z*\-direction (of whatever set of axes the scanner is using) might be expressed as (0, 0, 1), and one purely in the *xy*\-plane could be (0.707, -0.707, 0) or (-0.950, -0.436, 0), etc.

+.. note:: Sometimes the 'reference' images aren't exactly totally
+          unweighed with *b*\=0.
+Some data acquisition protocols use a magnetic field gradient with a small DW factor, such as *b*\=5, as a reference volume.
+Such data can be processed here, one just needs to include the *b* value information explicitly and specify below what DW factor are reference values.

 The gradient information is often saved in a text file as three rows of numbers (for example, the ``*.bvecs`` files created by ``dcm2nii``)